hazelcast/hazelcast/hazelcast-documentation/src/Map-QueryResultSizeLimiter.md

-### OOM Prevention
+### Preventing Out of Memory Exceptions

-It is very easy to trigger an OOME with query based map methods, especially with large clusters or heap sizes.
+It is very easy to trigger an out of memory exception (OOME) with query based map methods, especially with large clusters or heap sizes.
 For example, on a 5 node cluster with 10 GB of data and 25 GB heap size per node, a single call of `IMap.entrySet()` fetches 50 GB of data and crashes the calling instance.

 A call of `IMap.values()` may return too much data for a single node.
 This can also happen with a real query and an unlucky choice of predicates, especially when the parameters are chosen by a user of your application.

 To prevent this, you can configure a maximum result size limit for query based operations.
-This is not a limit like `SELECT * FROM map LIMIT 100`, which can be achieved by a [Paging Predicate](#paging-predicate-order-limit).
-It is meant to be a last line of defense to prevent your nodes from retrieving more data than they can handle.
+This is not a limit like `SELECT * FROM map LIMIT 100`, which you can achieve by a [Paging Predicate](#paging-predicate-order-limit).
+A maximum result size limit for query based operations is meant to be a last line of defense to prevent your nodes from retrieving more data than they can handle.

 The Hazelcast component which calculates this limit is the `QueryResultSizeLimiter`.

-#### QueryResultSizeLimiter
+#### Setting Query Result Size Limit

 If the `QueryResultSizeLimiter` is activated, it calculates a result size limit per partition.
 Each `QueryOperation` runs on all partitions of a node, so it collects result entries as long as the node limit is not exceeded.
 If that happens, a `QueryResultSizeExceededException` is thrown and propagated to the calling instance.